-Did you know that The Burrard first opened its doors in the 1950s as a motor inn?
+Did you know that The Burrard first opened its doors in 1956 as a motor inn?
 And while our property is now firmly rooted in the 21st century, we still love honouring our mid-century heritage.
 Six decades later, we invite you to take a self-guided tour of the city’s historic 50s and 60s past.

 Neon Vancouver – Sure, you may have caught the “Vancouver’s lights” shout out in Life is a Highway, but did you know that in the 1950s Vancouver was once second only to Shanghai in neon per capita?
 An incredible 19,000 neon signs once lined our city streets, and while only a few of the original signs remain, glimmers of our neon past can still be found on select streets (try Granville Street around The Templeton, for starters).
 Make your way across the Burrard Street Bridge via public transit or by foot to the Museum of Vancouver’s Neon Vancouver, Ugly Vancouver, and check out the exhibit’s 25 working neon signs (including the iconic Smilin’ Buddha Cabaret).
 The museum’s 1950s and 60s galleries also offer interesting insights into Vancouver’s post-war dream.